 Any amount received as advance for the business of the company

-(a) The Supplier or Seller must appropriate the supply of goods or services against the supply of goods or provision of services within 365 days from the advance receipt date. (b) For the supply of goods or services must be appropriated against the supply of goods or provision of services concerning legal proceedings, the time limit of 365 days is not applicable. (c) In consideration for an immovable property under an agreement or arrangement is adjusted against such property. (d)As a security deposit for the performance of the contract for the supply of goods or provision of services. (e) For long-term projects for the supply of capital goods. (f) In consideration for providing future services in the form of a warranty or maintenance contract such that services do not exceed five years from the date of receipt of amount. (g) as an advance received and as allowed by any sectoral regulator or following Central or State Government; (h)For subscription towards publication in print or in electronic mode to be adjusted against receipt of such publications.
+(a) The Supplier or Seller must appropriate the supply of goods or services against the supply of goods or provision of services within 365 days from the advance receipt date. (b) For the supply of goods or services must be appropriated against the supply of goods or provision of services concerning legal proceedings, the time limit of 365 days is not applicable. (c) In consideration for an immovable property under an agreement or arrangement is adjusted against such property. (d)As a security deposit for the performance of the contract for the supply of goods or provision of services. (e) For long-term projects for the supply of capital goods. (f) In consideration for providing future services in the form of a warranty or maintenance contract such that services do not exceed five years from the date of receipt of the amount. (g) as an advance received and as allowed by any sectoral regulator or following Central or State Government; (h)For subscription towards publication in print or in electronic mode to be adjusted against receipt of such publications.

-Any amount brought in by the promoters of the company by way of unsecured loan subject to fulfilment of the following conditions, namely: (a) the loan is brought in pursuance of the stipulation imposed by the lending institutions on the promoters to contribute such finance; (b) the promoters or their relatives or both providing loan (c) the exemption under this sub-clause shall be available only till the loans of the financial institution or a bank are repaid and not after that;
+Any amount brought in by the promoters of the company by way of an unsecured loan is subject to fulfilment of the following conditions, namely: (a) the loan is brought in pursuance of the stipulation imposed by the lending institutions on the promoters to contribute such finance; (b) the promoters or their relatives or both providing loan (c) the exemption under this sub-clause shall be available only till the loans of the financial institution or a bank are repaid and not after that;

 (xiv) Amount accepted by a Nidhi company